VMGR-234: World War II

-Marine Scout Bomber Squadron 234 (VMSB-234) was activated at Marine Corps Air Station Ewa on May 1, 1942.
-The squadron departed for Espiritu Santo in December 1942 and began their first combat tour as part of the Cactus Air Force on Guadalcanal on January 28, 1943.
-Their second stint on Guadalcanal began on April 15, 1943.
+Marine Scout Bomber Squadron 234 (VMSB-234) was activated at Marine Corps Air Station Ewa on 1 May 1942.
+The squadron departed for Espiritu Santo in December 1942 and began their first combat tour as part of the Cactus Air Force on Guadalcanal on 28 January 1943.
+Their second stint on Guadalcanal began on 15 April 1943.
 During this time they did patrol duties in the Fiji Islands and also provided close air support in New Georgia.
 They moved to Munda and began operating from there in October 1943 concentrating their attacks in the vicinity of Bougainville.
 In November 1943 the squadron had moved to Efate and from there they returned to the United States.

-They relocated to Marine Corps Air Station Miramar, California in November 1943 and were redesignated Marine Torpedo Bombing Squadron 234 (VMTB-234) on October 14, 1944.
+They relocated to Marine Corps Air Station Miramar, California in November 1943 and were redesignated Marine Torpedo Bombing Squadron 234 (VMTB-234) on 14 October 1944.
 Their name was again changed this time to VMTB(CVS)-234 after which they deployed as part of Marine Carrier Group 3 on board the USS Vella Gulf (CVE-111).
 They were paired with VMF-513 during their deployment but never saw combat as the war ended.
-The squadron returned to California in November 1945 and was deactivated at Marine Corps Air Station El Toro on March 20, 1946.
+The squadron returned to California in November 1945 and was deactivated at Marine Corps Air Station El Toro on 20 March 1946.

 Late 1940s through the 1960s

 In January 1946, VMTB-234 was reassigned to Marine Aircraft Group 46 of the 4th Marine Aircraft Wing at MCAS El Toro, California.
-The squadron was deactivated on March 20, 1946.
-On July 1, 1947, the unit was reactivated as VMF-234, at Naval Air Station San Diego, California, and later moved to NAS Twin Cities in Minneapolis.
+The squadron was deactivated on 20 March 1946.
+On 1 July 1947, the unit was reactivated as VMF-234, at Naval Air Station San Diego, California, and later moved to NAS Twin Cities in Minneapolis.
 During the Korean War, many of squadron's personnel were recalled to active duty and assigned to other squadrons, leaving VMF-234 as a paper squadron in Minneapolis.

 The 1950s were a decade of constant change for the squadron, as it was transformed into an attack squadron (VMA-234) with the transition to the F9F Panther in February 1955; then the Douglas AD-5 Skyraider in May 1958; and the Fairchild C-119F Flying Boxcar in December 1961.
-After trading the Skyraider for Flying Boxcars, the unit was re-designated as Marine Transport Squadron 234 (VMR-234) on January 1, 1962.
+After trading the Skyraider for Flying Boxcars, the unit was re-designated as Marine Transport Squadron 234 (VMR-234) on 1 January 1962.

 1970s through the 1980s

 In 1970, the unit moved to NAS Glenview, Illinois.
 Five years later, they traded the C-119F Packets for the KC-130F Hercules.
-The “Thundering Herd” received its current squadron designation, Marine Aerial Refueler Transport Squadron 234 (VMGR-234), on October 23, 1983.
+The "Thundering Herd" received its current squadron designation, Marine Aerial Refueler Transport Squadron 234 (VMGR-234), on 23 October 1983.

 In December 1986, VMGR-234 became the first Marine squadron to land an aircraft on an ice runway, transporting supplies to McMurdo Station, Antarctica.
 In April 1988, a submarine, the USS Bonefish required assistance off the Florida coast.
-With the new nickname “Bears,” from the local Chicago major league football team, VMGR-234 flew flotation equipment to NAS Norfolk, Virginia and NAS Newport, Florida, getting off the ground in less than an hour.
+With the new nickname "Bears," from the local Chicago major league football team, VMGR-234 flew flotation equipment to NAS Norfolk, Virginia and NAS Newport, Florida, getting off the ground in less than an hour.